akarsh77/facedetection/README.md

-# FACE DETECTION USING HAAR CASCADE CLASSFIERS
+# FACE DETECTION USING HAAR CASCADE CLASSIFIERS

 Face Detection using OpenCV (Open Source Computer Vision Library) and HaarCascade Classifiers for detecting faces  fromImages, Videos and Webcam.